BrentMRPalmer/CSI4107-A2/README.md

 #### Top 100 Results

 `load_and_rank` orchestrates the entire pipeline by reading and preprocessing the document corpus, constructing the inverted index, computing the BM25 matrix, processing each query by calling the `rank` function, and then re-ranking the output using neural methods.
 It takes the top 100 re-ranked documents for each processed query and writes the output to a file.
 The output records the query ID, document ID, rank position, cosine similarity score, and a tag indicating whether the ranking included “text_included” or “title_only” data.

+#### Optimizations in Model Inference
+We ran our model using PyTorch on an RTX 4080 GPU, which provided substantial compute for both embedding generation and reranking.
+To optimize performance and ensure consistent outputs during inference, we set the model to evaluation mode using ```model.eval()```—this disabled dropout and other training-specific layers.
+We also wrapped inference code in ```torch.no_grad()``` blocks to avoid unnecessary gradient tracking and reduce memory usage.

 ### Trec Processor (Cleaning trec.tsv)